-Profitability and Asset Risk, which we score at a3, are the key factors underpinning SCF's standalone rating.
+Profitability and Asset Risk, which we score at baa1 and a3 respectively, are the key factors underpinning SCF's standalone rating.

 SCF displays overall good profitability.
-As of the end of June 2019, the entity reported a net income-to-tangible banking assets ratio of 1.4%, which drives our a3 Profitability score.
-SCF's geographic diversification underpins its sound revenue generation capacity.
+As of the end of December 2019, the entity reported a net income-to-tangible banking assets ratio of 1.3%, which maps to an a3 profitability score.
+SCF's geographical diversification underpins its sound revenue generation capacity.
+However, our baa1 assessment of the bank's profitability reflects our expectation that revenues and the cost of credit risk are going to be challenged as a result of the deteriorating operating environment.